 | |

-The Bernie Knitted Mittens Pattern {Quick Knit}
+The Bernie Sanders Mittens Pattern (Quick Knit)

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-This Bernie knitted mittens pattern was inspired by those worn by Bernie Sanders at Joe Biden’s Inauguration on January 20, 2021.
+This Bernie knitted mittens pattern was inspired by those worn by Bernie Sanders at Joe Biden’s Presidential Inauguration on January 20, 2021.

-This is an excellent project for anyone who loves working with more than one color yarn and knitting in the round using the magic loop technique.
+This is an excellent project for anyone who loves working with more than one color yarn and knitting in the round using the magic loop technique,

-These mittens use four colors and are a really quick knit project, I made two in around 2-3 hours.
+These mittens use four colors and are a really quick-knit project; I made two in around 2-3 hours.

-Scroll down for the free pattern or you can purchase a printer-friendly, ad-free PDF here.
+Scroll down to view the free pattern, or purchase a printer-friendly, ad-free PDF here.

 Bernie knitted mittens in four colours